dwhyq/dwhyq/README.md

 🔭 &nbsp; A Frontend Developer with a focused passion for growth.
 Skilled at building responsive, scalable and user-friendly interfaces from ground up.
 I believe there's a lot more tech can do in our world, so i am open to work with you in building renowned tech solutions while adapting to the changes in trends.

-💡 &nbsp;I like to explore new technologies.\
+✈️ &nbsp;I like to travel.\
-🌱 &nbsp;Currently, i am always working on something o looking for what i can contribute to.\
+🌱 &nbsp;As a life long learner, I am always open to new ways to improve.\
 ✍️ &nbsp;In my free time, I research about new frontend technologies while writing and sharing excitings stories/interviews about the world of tech <a href="https://ikennasbranch.medium.com"  target="_blank" >view my blog<a/>

 ✉️ &nbsp;You can reach me at ikennasolvedit@gmail.com I'll respond as soon as I can.